Operation Yewtree

-Operation Yewtree was a British police investigation into sexual abuse allegations, predominantly the abuse of children, against the English media personality Jimmy Savile and others.
-The investigation, led by the Metropolitan Police (Met), started in October 2012.
+Operation Yewtree was a British police investigation into the sexual abuse, predominantly the abuse of children, committed by multiple media personalities.
+The investigation, led by the Metropolitan Police, started amid the exposure of Jimmy Savile as a sex offender in October 2012.
 After a period of assessment, it became a full criminal investigation, involving inquiries into living people, notably other celebrities, as well as Savile, who had died the previous year.

-The report of the investigations into the activities of Savile himself was published, as Giving Victims a Voice, in January 2013.
+The report of the investigations into Savile himself was published, as Giving Victims a Voice, in January 2013.
+In June 2014, investigations into Savile's activities at 28 NHS hospitals concluded that he had sexually assaulted staff and patients aged between 5 and 75 over several decades.
 Operation Yewtree continued as an investigation into others, some, but not all, linked with Savile.
-By October 2015, 19 people had been arrested by Operation Yewtree; seven of these arrests led to convictions.
-The "Yewtree effect" has been credited for an increase in the number of reported sex crimes, while the operation also sparked a debate on police procedure and rights of those accused of sex crimes.
+By October 2015, 19 people had been arrested by Operation Yewtree; seven of these arrests, including Rolf Harris, Gary Glitter and Max Clifford, led to convictions.
+The "Yewtree effect" has been credited for an increase in the number of reported sex crimes, while the operation also sparked a debate on police procedure and rights of those who were later cleared of wrongdoing, such as Cliff Richard.